DEFCON-1/RSS-To-Discord-PM-Notification-Bot-for-iPhone/README.md

 # RSS-To-Discord-PM-Notification-Bot-for-iPhone
 This bot is intended to check the provided RSS feed every defined seconds and send a PM on discord to one user.
 This was made for iPhone users who have issues with their browsers' push notifications.
+Lets say for example we have set the RSS feed check interval to default 300 seconds.
+The bot will check the RSS feed every 5 minutes.
+And when it finds something new on the feed, it will send a PM to the defined user with Title and Link to that new content.

 This bot uses 3 packages in Python and they are listed below.
 * Discord